mamadgit/BibBreeze/README.md

 - **Advanced Automation**: Includes an algorithm that parses and extracts citation data from `.bib` files, automating the handling of incomplete or misstructured entries:
   - Extracts and formats conference details (e.g., title, location, date) embedded in fields like `booktitle`.
   - Correctly places extracted data in the appropriate fields, minimizing manual editing.
-- **Designed for Academic Use**: Tailored for journals requiring numeric APA citations, offering a time-saving solution for academic writing.
+- **Designed for Academic Use**: Tailored for journals requiring APA referencing with `numeric` in-text citation, offering a time-saving solution for academic writing.
   - **Note:** Users wishing to use the standard APA style can do so with a few simple modifications, as explained in the `.tex` file.
 - **Seamless Integration**: Works effortlessly with LaTeX projects using BibLaTeX.